-- After they answer the questions, refer to the diagrams below to fill in gaps in their answers.
-(Print a large photo of the following diagrams or use the presentation visuals in Appendix A-13.) - Emphasize that, if the traditional healer is the first point of contact, he/she may help offer relief to a child but should not delay referring the child to the hospital for proper diagnosis or intervention.
-Medical and educational professionals can provide other services in the image below.
+- Ask participants the following questions: - What can be done to help a child with this disability? - What can happen if a child with this disability does not receive an intervention? - What interventions are available? - After they answer the questions, refer to the diagrams below to fill in gaps in their answers.
+(Print a large photo of the following diagram or use the presentation visuals in Appendix A-13.) - Emphasize that, if the CHP is the first point of contact, he/she may help offer relief to a child but should not delay referring the child to the hospital for proper diagnosis or intervention.
+Medical and educational professionals can provide other services in the images below.